gratianlup/CompactCollections/README.md

 #### Memory consumption and speed benchmarks will be released in the near future.

 Compact and fast collections optimized for primitive types, implemented in Java.
-On average they use 4-5 times less memory than the implementations from *java.util*, while being slightly faster to query.
+On average they use 4 times less memory than the implementations from *java.util*, while being faster to build and query.

 #### Included collections: